 Today, Samaritan Daytop Village serves over 28,000 men, women and children each year at more than 50 locations throughout New York City, Long Island and upstate New York.
 The agency continues its work to fully capitalize on its strengths, particularly the professionalism of its staff and its creative spirit, to address emerging health and behavioral health policy changes occurring at the federal and state levels.

-For more than five decades, Samaritan Daytop Village has been doing communities of good…worlds of good... for New Yorkers.
+For nearly six decades, Samaritan Daytop Village has been doing communities of good…worlds of good... for New Yorkers.
 Samaritan Daytop Village remains committed to providing premier health and human services to New York's men and women, families, veterans, homeless individuals and seniors.
 We are New York and we are doing more good in more ways than you ever possibly imagined.